Rafael Iglesias Castro: Early life and education

-Presidency
+Presidency (1894–1902)

-In 1894, at the age of 33, Iglesias was elected president by a majority of 23,000, and his election was marked with by largest voter turnout to date.
+In 1894, at the age of 33, Iglesias was elected president by a majority of 23,000 votes, and his election was marked with by largest voter turnout to date.
 Upon his election, he made official visits to Paris and London.
 He had an audience with Queen Victoria, for whom he had great respect.
 Duly impressed by the technological advancements he saw in Europe, he decided to return to Costa Rica and modernize it.

 He completed the construction of a national theater (Teatro Nacional), and was present at its inaugural performance of Faust presented by a French company under the auspices of Frederic Aubrey.
 He established the colon as the unit of currency, and put Costa Rica on the gold standard.
 He completed the Atlantic to Pacific railway, and built up the coastal town of Puerto Limon.
 In addition, he set up a department of sanitation in the city.

-He oversaw the building of an electric tram, and brought municipal electricity to the city of Heredia.
-He established a house of correction for minors.
-He also instituted educational reforms, establishing a precedent for text books to be authored by Costa Rican citizens.
-A firm believer in public education, he founded a school for the arts (Escuela Nacional de Bellas Artes) in 1897.
+He oversaw the construction of an electric tram system and introduced municipal electricity to the city of Heredia.
+He established a correctional institution for minors and pursued a series of educational reforms, including setting a precedent for school textbooks to be authored by Costa Rican writers.
+A proponent of public primary education influenced by positivism and Krausism, he founded the National School of Fine Arts (Escuela Nacional de Bellas Artes) in 1897.
+Like many reformers of his era, Yglesias emphasized the formation of civic-minded citizens and placed particular value on manual training and the experimental sciences as pathways to knowledge.

 Iglesias was the first president to send a scientific expedition to Isla del Coco.
 Hearing of its rich natural resources, Iglesias closed the penal colony that was there, and decreed the island a nature preserve.

 Iglesias established a system of emergency health care in the provinces.
-In 1895, Congress approved a measure to create a board of medicine, surgery and pharmacy, composed of all the doctors, surgeons and pharmacists that had been nationally certified.
+In 1895, the Constitutional Congress approved a measure to create a board of medicine, surgery and pharmacy, composed of all the doctors, surgeons and pharmacists that had been nationally certified.
 In 1902, he established the pharmaceutical college (Instituto de Farmacia).